Professor Rowley graduated Phi Beta Kappa from

 Commercial Code.

-He has consulted with legislators, state bar leaders, and other
+proposed amendments.
+He has consulted with legislators,

-interested parties regarding efforts to revise UCC Article 1 in Connecticut,
+leaders, and other interested parties regarding efforts in Connecticut,

-Florida, Indiana, Montana, Oklahoma, Oregon, South Dakota, Utah, and Wisconsin.
-His periodic legislative updates on
+Florida, Indiana, Montana, Oklahoma, Oregon, South Dakota, Texas, Utah,

 the 2001 revision to UCC Article 1, the 2003 amendments to UCC Articles 2 and 2A,